Phyllis King: Personal life

+Richard and Elaine (Campbell) were all in film and television.
+She married film director Allan King, with whom she had a daughter, and they moved to London in the 1960s where she worked as a teacher.
+They divorced in the late 1960s.

 King was in a long-term relationship with Ivor Cutler for over forty years up to his death in 2006 though they did not live together, preferring to retain their independence.
-Like Cutler, she was a teacher.
 Cutler wrote the song "Beautiful Cosmos" about her.
-She has a daughter and lives in Wiltshire.
+She lives in Wiltshire.

 Stage portrayal

 In 2014 she was portrayed by Elicia Daly in the stage play The Beautiful Cosmos of Ivor Cutler, a co-production by Vanishing Point and National Theatre of Scotland.